MicrosoftDocs/cloud-adoption-framework/docs/govern/document-cloud-governance-policies.md

 - *Use a centralized policy repository.* Use a centralized, easily accessible repository for all governance documentation.
 Ensure all stakeholders, teams, and individuals have access to the latest versions of policies and related documents.

 - *Create compliance checklists*.
 Provide a quick and actionable overview of the policies.
 Make it easier for teams to comply without having to navigate through extensive documentation.
-For more information, see [Compliance checklist examples](./enforce-cloud-governance-policies.md#examples-compliance-checklists).
+For more information, see the [example compliance checklist](./enforce-cloud-governance-policies.md#example-cloud-governance-compliance-checklists).

 ## Review cloud governance policies